Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What "normal" homes become available at $200k in Kumasi as of 2026?

-As of early 2026, $200,000 (approximately GH₵2.18 million) typically unlocks a solid 3 to 4 bedroom family house in Kumasi with a compound wall, better finishes, and less urgent renovation work needed compared to the $100k bracket.
+As of early 2026, a $200,000 budget (about GH₵2,200,000) in Kumasi typically unlocks a solid 3 to 4 bedroom family house with a compound wall, better finishes, less urgent renovation, and more choice in well-regarded residential neighborhoods rather than only value districts.

 By the way, we have much more granular data about housing prices in our property pack about Kumasi.